Where do you want to go?

 - Access to many things, such as sports facilities could be very cheap and you will probably have some time to become seriously involved if you wish.

-- Whether you like to dance the night away, follow the Premier League or haunt the theatre, or engage in volunteering choosing the right location will help to fulfill your dreams and aspirations.
+- Whether you like to dance the night away, follow the Premier League, haunt the theatre, or engage in volunteering choosing the right location will help to fulfill your dreams and aspirations.

-Bear in mind that the prospectuses frequently boast about the attractive surrounding countryside, but unless you have a particular interest that takes you there, such as climbing or fell walking, it is doubtful if you will spend much time taking in the sights.
+- Unless you have a particular interest that takes you there, such as rock climbing or surfing, it is doubtful if you will spend much time taking in the sights.

 The cost of living

 Then, of course, there is the cost.

 - Generally, the south of England and London are more expensive places to live than the rest of the UK so if cost is significant for you do take this into account.